Seals and sunsets: The best things to do in Alonissos, Greece

 * This site contains affiliate links, where I get a small commission from purchases at no extra cost to you.

-The quietest and most remote of the four inhabited Sporades islands, Alonissos is one of those places you’re tempted to keep a secret.
+The quietest and remotest of the four inhabited Sporades islands, Alonissos is one of those places you’re tempted to keep a secret.
 I visited neighbouring Skiathos last year, which is easy to get to with its international airport.
 But Alonissos can only be reached by ferry, helping it stay peaceful and laid back, with plenty of traditional Greek charm.

-The best things to do in Alonissos
+The best things to do in Alonissos Greece

-Visit the old village for sunset
+Visit Chora for sunset

-Today the old village’s cobbled, car-free streets are a mix of ruins and redeveloped craft shops and galleries, restaurants and cafés.
+Today the village’s cobbled, car-free streets are a mix of ruins and redeveloped craft shops and galleries, restaurants and cafés.
 And mixed in among them are domed Byzantine churches and remains of the old castle walls.
 It’s a picturesque spot with pops of colour from painted doors and flowering window boxes among the old stonework.

 At 200 metres high there are some fantastic views out across the Aegean to Skopelos, and it’s one of the best places on the island for sunset.
-Glass-walled Barbarossa cocktail bar has a prime sunset spot (though get there early if you want to bag a front-row seat).
+Glass-walled Barbarossa cocktail bar has a prime sunset spot (though get there early if you want to claim a front-row seat).

 You can walk to the old village from Patitiri along an old donkey path which takes around 45 minutes, though it is uphill all the way.
 Or the bus between Patitiri and the old village only takes 10 minutes and runs frequently during the summer months.